venkatachalamlab/zephir_GNN_match/README.md

 - Utilizes graph neural networks for detecting and linking fluorescent objects.
 - Integrates features from segmentation for improved neuron identification.
 - Employs nonrigid registration to handle deformations and partial matches.

 ## Getting Started
+Pelase use the NAS datasets at the folder '/2024/Hang/ZM9624'

 ### Dependencies